psdurco/IPBC/articles/the-relationship-between-ipfs-and-ipbc.md

 Traditional blockchains like **Bitcoin and Ethereum** store their data **linearly and redundantly** across thousands of nodes.
 While this model has worked so far, it has **critical problems** related to scalability, cost, and efficiency.

-On the other hand, **IPFS (InterPlanetary File System)** offers a **fully decentralized storage system**, allowing data to be distributed and accessed efficiently on a global scale.
+On the other hand, **IPFS (InterPlanetary File System)** is built upon the same fundamental principles as peer-to-peer (P2P) file-sharing technologies such as BitTorrent, uTorrent, and eMule.
+These protocols distribute data across multiple nodes, ensuring redundancy and resilience while eliminating the need for a central server.
+Similarly, **IPFS** allows files and data to be stored and retrieved in a decentralized manner, creating a globally distributed storage system.
+This means that, instead of relying on a single entity to store and serve data, IPFS ensures that information is accessible from multiple sources, improving efficiency, availability, and censorship resistance.
+By leveraging this decentralized structure.

+The **IPBC** seamlessly integrates with **IPFS**, enabling blockchain data to be stored and shared in a fully decentralized manner among users.
+Each participant becomes an active node, ready to validate and distribute information, eliminating the need for energy-intensive centralized server infrastructures.
+In **IPBC**, users only share the data they possess, ensuring a highly efficient system with no unnecessary burden on network participants.

 The **IPBC (InterPlanetary Blockchain)** integrates IPFS to eliminate blockchain scalability bottlenecks, ensuring that **each user maintains their own blockchain** instead of depending on centralized nodes.